 - Higher chance of C-section

-Heart conditions during Pregnancy
+Heart Diseases in Pregnancy

 During pregnancy, the heart and the circulatory system are stressed.
 This is due to fact that a mother’s blood increases in volume by 30-50 percent in order to provide nourishment for the baby4.
 As a result, the heart pumps more blood per minute and the heart rate also increases.
 An expecting mother or woman who suffers from a heart condition would need to speak with her health provider and cardiologist before or immediately after finding out she is pregnant.
 This is because the extra stress placed on the mother’s body during pregnancy causes the heart to work a lot harder and depending on the severity of the heart condition, certain steps may need to be taken to ensure that both the mother and baby remain healthy5.